Iispar/reviews-frontend/README.md

 <br />
 ** HOX **
 <br />
-The backend is probably at sleep so it will take few minutes for it to wake up from the first call.
-If you just login it will eventually give error or log you in when it wakes up...
-Also the add rating API is probably at sleep so try adding a review and after it gives an error try again after waiting until it works.
+The backend is probably at sleep so it will take a few minutes for it to wake up from the first call.
+If you just log in it will eventually give an error or log you in when it wakes up...
+Also, the add rating API is probably asleep so try adding a review, and after it gives an error try again after waiting until it works.

 You can use the account
 <br />